jerrall/tiramisu/README.md

 4. Switch to the Arbitrum-Rinkeby L2 network in Metamask to confirm your deposit is complete (you need L2 eth to deploy)
 4. Then run ```npm run hardhat:deploy:arbitrumRinkeby```

-## How to verify contract source on Etherscan
+## How to verify contract source on Etherscan (doesn't work for Arbitrum)

 Add the deployed contract address to the ```hardhat:verify:rinkeby``` script in package.json Run ```npm run hardhat:verify:rinkeby``` to verify the source code